odoublek/PLpredictionbot/README.md

 Please note that this is ongoing project.
-I started the development of this project recenntly,hopefully it will be done soon.
+I started the development of this project recently,hopefully it will be done soon.